brett-ford/business-days/README.md

 # Business Days

-Class to handle calendar tasks in a business setting.
+This is a class to handle calendar tasks in a business setting.